Indian Institute of Information Technology, Bhagalpur: Student council

 Student Council is a main elected student body that supervises all clubs and festivals.
 It has a budget which the council distributes to various clubs.
 Students can form new clubs, based on interests, after formal permission of the student council.
-The Student Senate is an elected student’s body, which focuses on academic many issues like hostels and mess Committee governance are a main part of the units.
+The Student Senate is an elected student's body, which focuses on academic many issues like hostels and mess Committee governance are a main part of the units.

 Student clubs

 To enhance extra-curricular activities and skills, different clubs have been formed.
 Student's Council is divided into 3 parts, i.e. Cultural Society, Sports Society, and Technical Society.
 The Technical Society includes 4 clubs i.e. AI/ML Club, Coding Club, Robotics Club, and Web Development Club.
-Cultural Society includes 7 clubs: Art and Craft, Dance Club, Dramatics Club, Literature Club, Music and Singing Club, Photography Club, and Quiz Club.
+Cultural Society includes 7 clubs: Art and Craft, Dance Club, Dramatics Club, Literature Club, Music and Singing Club, Cinemara, Photography Club(Reflection), and Quiz Club.
 Sports include Badminton, Volleyball, Cricket, and Athletics.
+An NGO named "Unnati" is run by students of this college which works for upliftment of unprivileged section of society outside the college campus by providing free education, giving carrier guidance etc.